 One of the privileges of serving on the Committee on Relations with Churches Abroad (CRCA) is the opportunity to visit sister churches in foreign lands as representative of the Churches.
 At the same time, this is quite a responsibility.
 Particular care must be taken not to speak one's own mind but to convey the mind of the Churches one represents.
 That is a double challenge.
 It is far easier to speak your own mind.
-Furthermore, can we truly speak of a collective mind when on many issues we do not have a unity of mind?
+Furthermore, can we truly speak of a collective mind when on many issues we do not years.
+In 1995 the Church courts considered the moral misconduct charges and judged that the charges were unfounded.
+Some members of the FCS then took it to the civil court in 1996.
+The civil judge also judged that the charges were unfounded.
+These people, however, have not been willing to accept that decision and have continued to agitate to have the case reopened.
+They have formed a "Free Church Defense Association" (FCDA).
+At this Assembly three ministers presented libels.